-From small-scale startup businesses to independent bands, Shopify has a strong base of over 500,000 businesses that use the platform every day.
+Shopify has a strong base of over 500,000 businesses using the platform daily, from small-scale startups to independent bands.
 Providing businesses with an opportunity to scale their operations with reliable customer support and a wide variety of in-shop features, Shopify is the face of eCommerce businesses today.

-Before 2018, e-vendors were required to charge & provide Shopify taxes, only to the state where it had its registration or physical presence.
-This way, many vendors were able to sell products at a lower price around multiple geographies, as they didn’t have to pay any tax.
+Before 2018, e-vendors were required to charge & provide Shopify taxes only to the state where it had its registration or physical presence.
+This way, many vendors could sell products at a lower price around multiple geographies, as they didn’t have to pay any tax.

-However, the rules have changed now! eCommerce store owners now require to provide sales tax for the country in which they sell, aligning to the local jurisdictions.
+However, the rules have changed now! eCommerce store owners must now provide sales tax for the country they sell, aligning with the local jurisdictions.

 Table of Contents